 Inactives are defined as those who don’t visit or participate in the digital space that was studied.
 When we start from a constricted view of engagement, it’s easy to see everyone who doesn’t act the way we act as “unengaged” or inactive.
 However, as we break engagement down into more varied, more human, and more realistic kinds of behavior, we begin to get a clearer picture of what inactivity means, too.

-Inactive participants might be those choosing not to engage with our stuff or they might be folks who have simply not been invited to participate—systematically, explicitly, or otherwise.
+Inactive participants might be those choosing not to engage with our stuff or they might be folks who have simply not been invited to participate—systemically (because their racial, gender, citizenship status, and other identities are forgotten, undervalued, or otherwise excluded from a design process), explicitly (because your team focused on a limited “stakeholder” exercise that did not adequately represent the folks you want to engage with), or otherwise.

-When we set out to build opportunities for engagement, we must keep in mind both the idea that there are a variety of active participants with equally valid and varied desires for engagement and that, depending on the approaches we take to cater to the former, there will be inactive participants that we exclude (purposefully or incidentally).
+When we set out to build opportunities for engagement, we must keep in mind both the idea that there are a variety of active participants with equally valid and varied desires for engagement and that, depending on the approaches we take to cater to the former, there will be inactive participants that we exclude (again, both purposefully or incidentally).

 The truth is, no engagement strategy will reach “everybody”—not literally.
-But we can’t make informed decisions about who to target and how if we can’t get comfortable not just with the need to design for inclusion, but the understanding that real inclusion involves give and take.
+But we can’t make informed decisions about who to invite in and how if we can’t get comfortable not just with the need to design for inclusion, but the understanding that real inclusion involves give and take.

-We might want an engagement strategy for our data that particularly motivates creators or critics, but without mindfulness about who currently feels welcome to engage with data in these ways, we can’t design engagement opportunities that invite “inactives” and other participants to explore these roles, too.
+We might want an engagement strategy for our data that particularly motivates creators or critics, but without mindfulness about who currently feels welcome to engage with data in these ways and who is not present, we can’t design engagement opportunities that interrupts exclusion and invites those who are “inactive” to explore these roles and others, too.

 In order to beat our biases and create opportunities for inclusive engagement with data, we have to address how we think about and talk about data.